nessa01macias/Stock-Tracker-C/README.md

 Stock tracker is my first C programming project, and it is a console-based application used to manage your stocks.
 The functionalities include:

-Save data to a text file.
+Save data to a text file.<br />
-Reading data from a text file.
+Reading data from a text file.<br />
-Print reports about the situation of the stocks.
+Print reports about the situation of the stocks.<br />
-Add new stocks, delete them, modify them...
+Add new stocks, delete them, modify them...<br />

 ![c++](https://user-images.githubusercontent.com/92785400/150660066-86c6eacb-02b2-439a-be37-4f5b35b9fc81.png)